Title: The Consequences of Contradiction, Or: We Won't Say 'We Told you So'

 "But I've been trying, Draco!
 You're the one who doesn't protest enough –"

-The blonde sent him a withering look.
-"You protest enough for the both of us.
+The blond sent him a withering look.
+"You protest enough for the both of us, Harry.
 They're not going to stop until you've either announced our relationship officially or started dating someone else."

 Harry snapped his head towards his friend, his eyes widening a little.